bh679/Hunters-Of-The-Wine-Dark-Sea/README.md

 # Instructions

 ### Win State
-1-3 players play as team animal control to hunt Bubbles the Monkey (1 player).
 Bubbles goal is to collect 2 of the 4 wine bubbles on the board.
+Animal Control's shared goal is to land on the Monkey.

 ### Bubbles Instructions
 Bubbles goal is to collect 2 of the 4 wine bubbles on the board.